 The results of the PFS were reviewed by the Company, Cameco and the US phosphate producer on which the PFS was based.
-The parties concluded that, while the operating costs of the Process remain very attractive, the capital cost was prohibitive in a depressed uranium market environment.
+The parties concluded that, while the operating costs of the Process were very attractive, the capital cost in a depressed uranium market environment, was somewhat prohibitive.